 On our Three-Day Muir Climb, we use an additional high camp, which puts you 1,000 feet closer to the summit.
 This allows you to be first on the upper mountain, avoiding the larger groups starting from Camp Muir.

 Alpine Ascents is the only guide service that drives you round-trip between Seattle and Mt.
 Rainier, thus offering a substantial savings.
-Our shuttle eliminates a $200 car rental and a complicated two-hour drive each way to the mountain.
+(You only need to get yourself from the airport to our offices in Seattle) Our shuttle eliminates a $200 car rental and a complicated two-hour drive each way to the mountain.
 We also invite you to enjoy Seattle while in the Northwest.
 Our schedule can save you up to two hotel nights, since our trips do not leave the mountain after a day of training.
 Our trips are time-efficient as we offer a 2 p.m. gear check, allowing us to save a day as we head to the mountain early the next morning.

 "Fabulous, your leaders were superb and inspired confidence in the group and took time every turn to teach and further explain climbing techniques.
 The leadership was much more professional than teams I have climbed with in the past." — Emilie